Chapter 20. Endocrine System

 ○ Stimulates osteoclasts

-○ Increases Ca2+ reabsorption and inhibits phosphate reabsorption in the proximal convoluted tubule of nephrons
+○ Promotes Ca2+ reabsorption and inhibits phosphate reabsorption in the distal tubules of the renal nephron.

 ○ Activates Vitamin D

 ○ 1st.
-Skin: 7-dehydroxycholesterol from UV light becomes cholecalciferol (vitamin D3)
+Skin: 7-dehydroxycholesterol becomes cholecalciferol (vitamin D3) by UV light

 ○ 2nd.
 Liver: Cholecalciferol becomes 25-OH vitamin D3 through 25-hydroxylase